 How fraud is investigated

-Auto insurance companies may delve into cases of suspected fraud themselves, but when a case involving a sizeable claim or a number of claims appears to be fraudulent, insurers may call in the National Insurance Crime Bureau (NICB) to investigate.
+Auto insurance companies may delve into cases of suspected fraud themselves.
+Still, when a case involving a sizeable claim or several claims appear to be fraudulent, insurers may call in the National Insurance Crime Bureau (NICB) to investigate.

-The NICB “takes the thread and starts pulling on it,” says NICB spokesperson Frank Scafidi.
+The NICB “takes the thread and starts pulling on it,” NICB spokesperson Frank Scafidi says.
 “We can perhaps see similar acts by the same people in the same town.”

-Like the NICB, the private company Detica works with auto insurance companies to detect patterns of fraud.
-“Insurers pool data, which helps everyone,” says Joe Friscia, Detica’s president for the Americas.
+Like the NICB, the private company Detica works with auto insurance companies to detect fraud patterns.
+“Insurers pool data, which helps everyone,” says Joe Friscia, Detica’s past president for the Americas.

 Instead, the victim rear-ends the car in front, which is filled with people.
 Everyone in that car will claim a hard-to-detect injury, like whiplash.
 The same people may be repeatedly involved in such wrecks.

 “We detect them by looking at the relationships of people and see if there are other accidents in their history,” says Tim Rush, senior manager for sales for the U.S. insurance sector for Detica.